rpdl-net/userscripts/README.md

 ## Installation

-1. In your browser, install a userscript manager.
-[Tampermonkey](https://www.tampermonkey.net/index.php) is recommended as there is currently an issue with [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) and [Violentmonkey](https://violentmonkey.github.io/get-it/) causing torrent pages to not show the buttons without a refresh.
+1. In your browser, install a userscript manager (browser extensions that allow you to enhance your browsing experience with userscripts).
+[Tampermonkey](https://www.tampermonkey.net/index.php) is recommended _(as there is currently an issue with [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) and [Violentmonkey](https://violentmonkey.github.io/get-it/) causing torrent pages to not show the buttons without a refresh)_.

 1. Paste the content of [userscript.js](https://git.rpdl.net/internal/rpdl-enhancement-userscript/raw/branch/main/userscript.js) in a new script.